 Graphic: Cesar von Meissen

-At the picturesque Baldeneysee in Essen, it is not only nature and leisure facilities that invite you to linger, but also the small, inconspicuous brass plates in the sidewalks - the so-called "Stolpersteine".
-They are memorials of remembrance that make local paths of suffering visible and transport them into the present.
-Baldeneysee.Ruhr in search of traces around the Baldeneysee.
+At the picturesque Baldeneysee in Essen, not only nature and recreational opportunities invite visitors to linger, but also the small, inconspicuous brass plaques embedded in the sidewalks – the so-called "stumbling stones."
+They are memorials that make local suffering visible and bring it into the present.
+Baldeneysee.Ruhr on a quest around the Baldeneysee.

-The Stolpersteine are a project by the artist Gunter Demnig, which was launched in 1992.
+The Stolpersteine (stumbling stones) are a project by the artist Gunter Demnig, launched in 1992.
 They are now considered the world's largest decentralized memorial.
-A Stolperstein is a small brass plate that is set into the sidewalk and commemorates a victim of the National Socialist era.
-The name, date of birth, deportation date and often the place of death are engraved on it.
-The idea behind this is to make the life stories of the people at their last place of residence before deportation visible and thus to remind them of them.
+A Stolperstein is a small brass plaque embedded in the pavement, commemorating a victim of the Nazi era, National Socialism.
+It bears the victim's name, date of birth, date of deportation, and often the place of death.
+The idea behind it is to make the life stories of these individuals visible at their last place of residence before deportation, thus keeping their memory alive.

 25.05.1892 | ./. | To the entry |